Skip to content

 The Increasing Cost of Aluminum

 The MWP, created by metal producers years ago, was initially intended to cover the logistical costs of moving metal into North America – similar to a shipping and handling fee.
-Unfortunately, due to the combination of recently imposed tariffs on imported primary aluminum and the complicated and obscure benchmarking method to set the Midwest Premium, the cost to manufacture beverage cans has increased dramatically.
-Since the tariffs went into effect in March 2018 to October 2023, America’s beverage industries paid $2.175 billion ostensibly because of Section 232 tariffs for aluminum cansheet.
-However, during the same time, the U.S. Treasury only collected 6% of this sum totaling about $135 million.
+With the rise in cost of manufacturing beverage cans being driven by increased aluminum fees and a complex benchmarking method to set the Midwest Premium, the cost to manufacture beverage cans has increased dramatically.

 Even though the United States exempted aluminum imported from Canada from the 232 tariffs in May 2019, between May and October 2023, Canadian smelters received $206 million from tariffs– more than the U.S. government ($135 million) or U.S. smelters ($168 million).